 Mainstream Comic Books Featuring Lesbian Super Heroes

-Well, we've already heard all about gay comic book characters, but what about the ladies?
-Well, there's actually been quite a few highly publicized lesbian characters in comic books over the years.
-Compared to gay males, they're quite well represented.
-This is mostly due to the double standard where it is cool for straight males to like lesbians, but taboo for homosexual males to be considered "tough" or "badass".
+There have actually been quite a few highly publicized lesbian characters in comic books over the years.
+Compared to gay males they're quite well represented.
+This is mostly due to the double standard where it is cool for straight males to like lesbians but taboo for homosexual males to be considered "tough" or "badass".

-Still, these pioneering lesbian super heroes have still proven to be positive role models GLBT youth across the world.
+Still, these pioneering superheroes have proven to be positive role models for LGBT youth across the world.
 Follow along as we discover the history of lesbian superheroes.
-You might just be surprised at how many of your favorite teams and characters have been known to take a walk on the wild side.

 Karma came out of the closet after finally admitting an attraction to fellow X-Girl, Shadowcat.
 Unfortunately, while open-minded, Shadowcat was just not able to return the feelings.
 However, it led to Karma being able to be open about herself in public and hold her head high.

 Unfortunately, Karma hasn't had the luckiest life.
 During the 80s, there was a rather distressing period where she was forced to become monstrously overweight.
 Although she recovered from her obesity, she would later lose her leg in a heated battle.

 If you're interested, you can read about her regularly in New Mutants as well as appearances in various X-Men titles.

 I've already said plenty about Batwoman comics.
 But the fact remains that she is the highest-profile gay or lesbian character in all of mainstream comics.
 Not only is she an openly lesbian superhero, but she carries her own popular and critically acclaimed title.